-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 Dallas Cowboys

 The second-rounder should start at left guard.
 The Cowboys have made no pretense about giving him every opportunity to be the starter by having him line up with the first team since the first organized team activity.
 He is making the transition from tackle at Texas to guard in the NFL, but the Cowboys believe Williams has the athleticism and strength to make the move with ease.
-The Cowboys' top three picks, including first-rounder Leighton Vander Esch and third-rounder Michael Gallup, could also find their way into the starting lineup or, at the very least, playing a ton of snaps. -- Todd Archer
+The Cowboys' top three picks, including first-rounder Leighton Vander Esch and third-rounder Michael Gallup, could also find their way into the starting lineup, or at the very least, play a ton of snaps. -- Todd Archer

 New York Giants